CensoredUsername/whitespace-rs/README.md

 ## Build instructions

-Just run `cargo run --release` to run the interpreter.
+Just run `cargo run --bin wsc --release` to run the interpreter.
 The library can also be downloaded directly from [crates.io](https://crates.io/crates/whitespacers).

 ## License